 When you speak to an assessor or service provider be clear in telling them what your situation is.
-Don't pretend things are easy.
-They make decisions based on what you tell them.
+Don't pretend things are easy if they are not.
+They make decisions on what you tell them.
 Tell it like it is and be prepared to be insistent.

 Costs - It is important to ask how much a service will cost.
 Some of the costs can be paid by the government.
 You can ask if the cost can be reduced if you believe you can't pay.
+Information on service costs can be found at myagedcare.gov.au provides a package of services and therapy for up to 8 weeks.
+It is for older people living at home.